 Our lab focuses on the structural mechanisms of motor proteins and cryo-electron microscopy (cryo-EM) methods.
-The long-term aim is to elucidate the molecular mechanisms of motor-mediated high-level cellular activities from the very basic structural perspectives at atomic details.
-We are particularly interested in dyneins (and the related protein complexes) for their fascinating roles in intracellular/intraflagellar transport, cell division, organelle positioning, cell motility, neurodevelopment, neurodegeneration, viral infection and their elaborate mechanisms of regulation.
-In addition to dynein mechanisms and currently available techniques, we are also passionate about cryo-EM/ET methods development and interdisciplinary researches in depth in order to break the technical barriers to visualize atomic structures of large protein complexes as dynamic machinery both in vitro and in situ.
+The long-term goal is to reveal the mechanisms of high-level cellular activities driven by motor proteins from a structure perspective at the atomic level.
+We are particularly interested in dyneins and many related protein complexes for their fascinating roles in intracellular/intraflagellar transport, cell division, organelle positioning, cell motility, neurodevelopment, neurodegeneration, viral infection and the mechanisms of dynein activity regulation during these processes.
+In addition to dynein mechanisms, we are also passionate about cryo-EM/ET methodology development and interdisciplinary researches in depth to enable the visualization of atomic details of large, dynamic protein complexes in vitro and in situ.

 Biochemistry; Biophysics; Cilia; Cytoskeleton; Dyneins; Flagella; Image Processing, Computer-Assisted; Microscopy, Electron; Microscopy, Fluorescence; Microtubules; Molecular Biology; Nervous System Diseases; Protein Conformation; Signal Processing, Computer-Assisted; Tomography; Protein Structure, Tertiary; Cryoelectron Microscopy; Imaging, Three-Dimensional; Axoneme; Axonemal Dyneins; Machine Learning